adtzlr/cubrium/README.md

     )
 ```

 An exemplary scene for ParaView 5.9.0 is available to download.
 Import it in ParaView and choose "select input files" as shown below.
-Voilà, a nice cube animation with a cube colored in "Cauchy stress XX" and reaction forces scaled and colored in "reaction force XX" is ready to animate.
+Voilà, a nice cube animation with a cube colored in "Cauchy stress XX" and reaction forces scaled and colored in "reaction force X" is ready to animate.
+The whole script of this example may be downloaded here.

 Have fun using `cubrium`!
 If you find any bugs please submit an issue.